 If you have a built-in model then you are good to go, built-in otherwise known as integrated wine coolers are specifically designed to be fitted into your kitchen cabinets for a seamless finish.

-Freestanding wine coolers are not suitable for fitting into a cabinet as they are designed to stand freely, building them into a closed space will result in blocked ventilation to your unit - correct ventilation is essential for the optimum storage of your wine collection.
+Freestanding wine coolers are designed to stand freely and are not suitable for fitting into a cabinet, building them into a closed space will result in blocked ventilation to your unit - correct ventilation is essential for the optimum storage of your wine collection.

 The only acceptance to integrating a freestanding cooler into a cabinet is if you have one that doubles up as both, functioning as both a freestanding and built-in model if you need.
 Do be sure to check your models' specifications thoroughly if you want to integrate your cooler into your cabinet, to be sure you can do so with your particular model.